Robust quantum dots charge autotuning using neural network uncertainty: Line detection methodology

-Other types of models, training methods, confidence scores, and calibration methods could be evaluated to address this autotuning problem (see section~\ref{sec:discussion}).
-But an extensive benchmark of \acp{NN} uncertainty is out of the scope of this paper.
+Other types of models, meta-parameter values, training methods, confidence scores, and calibration methods could be evaluated to address this autotuning problem.
+However, an extensive benchmark of \ac{NN} uncertainty is out of the scope of this paper.